The Psychology and Ageing Interest Group (PAIG) is dedicated to furthering clinical knowledge, research a

-Nationally, PAIG is dedicated to furthering clinical knowledge, research agendas, teaching and learning initiatives, and public policy relating to older adults in Australia.
+gendas, teaching and learning initiatives, and public policy relating to the psychological wellbeing of older adults in Australia.
 It acts as a mechanism for its members to stay linked with colleagues who share similar clinical, teaching, and research interests.
-Join our mailing list
+Join us here.

-The APS Psychology and Ageing Interest Group (PAIG) was established in 2001 not only to cater to the needs of those psychologists currently seeing older adults as part of their everyday practice, but to also help promote this important area of practice in an environment where the older adult population is growing.
-With an overall aim of promoting best practice in working with older adults, PAIG brings together clinicians and researchers interested in the area of ageing.
-It also plays an important role in educating the psychologists of the future via direct involvement of some members in courses offered at universities and via the provision of professional development opportunities
+The APS Psychology and Ageing Interest Group (PAIG) was established in 2001 with an overall aim of promoting best practice in working with older adults.
+PAIG brings together clinicians and researchers interested in the area of ageing and plays an important role in educating the psychologists of the future.

 1. To develop a network of clinicians throughout Australia who are interested in research, teaching and learning, and professional practice in the field of gerontology, and to provide professional support to this network by: